Hipomenes/vim-ide/README.md

 # A Vim-Based Integrated Research Environment

 A Vim-based academic research and writing environment, with a bare minimum of dependencies and vim plugins.
-Build a sprawling, densely-connected Zettelkasten, and draft academic articles, books or presentations without ever leaving Vim.
+Build a sprawling, densely-connected Zettelkasten, and let it grow naturally into academic articles, books or presentations without ever leaving Vim.

 ## Why Vim